Jillm704/Club-Mustang/README.md

 # Club-Mustang
-Fully responsive practice website using mostly Bootstrap, but also some custom CSS and JavaScript.
+Fully responsive, original practice website I have created mainly using Bootstrap, with some custom CSS and JavaScript as well.